-My Background - “Watching the tide roll away”
+My personnal motivation - “Watching the tide roll away”

-I grew up along the Scheldt estuary, a tidal river in Belgium, spending part of my young life “sitting on the dock of the bay, watching the tide roll away” – as evocated in the song of Otis Redding.
-Inspired by my parents and family living in close connection with the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for plants, animals and people living along this tidal river.
+My fascination for nature and more specifically the dynamics of rivers and coasts started at a young age, spending part of my childhood “sitting on the dock of the bay, watching the tide roll away” – as in the song of Otis Redding.
+I grew up along the Schelde estuary, a tidal river in Belgium.
+Inspired by my family living in close connection to the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for people, animals and plants living along this tidal river.
 Rivers can be a great source of welfare to humans - for example, my grandparents lived from ship building.
 But at the same time rivers can generate large risks to people - for instance, my parents' house flooded during several river flood events.
 On the other hand, human activities may seriously impact the sustainability of river ecosystems - from my childhood, I remember the terrible smelling of river pollution, but today the situation has luckily improved.
 Or how my family stories illustrate the delicate balance between human exploitation and sustainability of natural resources.

-This fascination inspired me to study Physical Geography (1995-1999) and to obtain a PhD degree on tidal marsh sedimentation in response to sea level rise (2000-2003) at the University of Leuven (Belgium).
-In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on the modelling of landscape dynamics in tidal marshes as a result of interactions between tidal hydrodynamics, sediment transport, geomorphological and vegetation dynamics.
+This fascination for human-environment interactions inspired me to study Physical Geography (1995-1999) and to obtain a PhD degree on tidal marsh sedimentation in response to sea level rise (2000-2003) at the University of Leuven (Belgium).
+In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on bio-geomorphic landscape dynamics of tidal marshes in response to environmental forcing factors.
 Since 2005 I’m a professor at the University of Antwerp (Belgium), where I’m teaching courses in Earth Sciences, and working on research projects on River, Estuarine and Coastal system dynamics, and how these systems interact with global and local environmental changes and human impacts.

-My research - "Measuring and simulating the tide roll away"
+My research team - "Measuring and simulating the tide roll away"

 Tidal wetlands also provide so-called ecosystem services - that are benefits contributing to the wellfare of human societies.
-Indeed, large centres of human population - including mega cities like New York, Shanghai, London, etc. and countries like the Netherlands and Bangladesh - have developed in estuaries and deltas of large rivers.
-People living along coasts, river deltas and estuaries depend on the valuable ecosystem services provided by tidal wetlands, such as their contribution to fisheries production, buffering against the impacts of flood risks, regulation of a healthy water quality, and climate regulation by removal of CO2 from the atmosphere.
-But human impacts, such as sea level rise due to climate warming, pollution and river and coastal engineering works, are challenging the sustainability of tidal wetlands.
+Indeed, large centres of human population have developed in estuaries and deltas of large rivers, including mega cities like New York, Shanghai, London, etc. and countries like the Netherlands and Bangladesh.
+People living along coasts, river deltas and estuaries depend on the valuable ecosystem services, such as the contribution of tidal wetlands to fisheries production, to mitigation of the impacts of flood risks, regulation of a healthy water quality, and climate regulation by removal of CO2 from the atmosphere.
+But human impacts, such as sea level rise due to climate warming, pollution and river and coastal engineering works, are challenging the sustainability of deltas, estuaries, and their tidal wetlands.
 Therefore, scientific knowledge on tidal wetland functioning and how that depends on the interactions between physical, chemical, biological and anthropogenic processes, is of key importance for the sustainable managment of rivers, estuaries and coastal zones, and the safegarding of their valuable ecosystem services to human society.

 Together with colleagues of the Ecosystem Management research group, we study the dynamics of coastal marshes, estuaries and rivers, in support of their sustainable management.
 We focus on interactions between flow hydrodynamics (tides and waves), sediment transport (sand and mud erosion and deposition), geomorphological dynamics (such as channel formation and land accretion with sea level rise) and vegetation dynamics (such as colonization and die-back), and how these eco-geomorphic feedbacks control the response of (tidal) river systems to global change and human impacts.
 Particular research questions include: